8 Deep-Sky Targets for Galaxy Season

 Constellation: Ursa Major

-I dare you to find a more photogenic pair of galaxies in the entire night sky.
-These 2 galaxies are equally as brilliant, and conveniently close together.
-These factors make M81 and M82 an extremely popular astrophotography choice.
+I dare you to find a more photogenic pair of galaxies in the entire night-sky.
+These two galaxies are equally as brilliant, and conveniently close together.
+These factors make M81 and M82 an extremely popular subject for astrophotographers in the northern hemisphere.
 These galaxies are members of the M81 group, with M81 being the largest galaxy in the group overall.

-Here is a closer look at the M82 Galaxy (The Cigar Galaxy) captured using a telescope with a focal length of over 1000mm.
-You can now see some of the fine details and textures of this galaxy in detail.
+Here is a closer look at Bode’s Galaxy captured using a Celestron EdgeHD 11 telescope with a focal length of about 2000mm (using a reducer lens).
+You can now see some of the fine details and textures of this grand spiral design galaxy in detail.

 3. The Pinwheel Galaxy